Why Messi is the wrong signing for PSG | Goal.com

 Why Messi is the wrong signing for PSG

-When Neymar’s former agent and long-time confidant Wagner Ribeiro said earlier this month that there was a greater chance of Lionel Messi signing for Paris Saint-Germain than the Brazil ace making the return trip to Camp Nou, few took him seriously.
+When Neymar’s former agent and long-time confidant Wagner Ribeiro said earlier this month that there was a greater chance of Lionel Messi signing for Paris Saint-Germain than the Brazil ace making the return trip to Barcelona, few took him seriously.

 Signing Messi or long-time rival Cristiano Ronaldo has been a dream of QSI since they took over the Parisian outfit in 2011, with their transfer policy pivoting around superstar signings for incredible fees.